top of page

 Where do you compete?

 We typically compete at universities all around Texas, but Mock Trial competitions can also take place all over the country.
 Historically, Texas A&M Mock Trial has sent teams to Tennessee, Pennsylvania, and Florida each year.
 In the past three years, Texas A&M Mock Trial has additionally sent qualified teams to the Opening Round Championships (ORC’s) in Memphis, Tennessee and Santa Monica, California.
 We also competed at the National Championship in Philadelphia, Pennsylvania in 2019.
+Cost of travel is all included in the Dues!

 Where do I submit my application?

-Please email your completed application with the appropriate documents attached to applications.tamumocktrial@gmail.com!
+Its simple actually!
+Click the recruitment tab on our website, and email your completed application with the appropriate documents attached to applications.tamumocktrial@gmail.com!

 More information?